A yearly observance encouraging heartfelt mail to brighten an elder’s day and ease isolation

 History of Letter to an Elder Day

-In 2020, Jacob and his college roommate organized the first Letter to an Elder Day at Whispering Pines Rehab and Nursing Center in East Haven, Connecticut.
-They distributed handwritten letters to the residents, and the local WTNH station covered the story, with Jacob officially coining the holiday on air.
+In 2020, Jacob organized the first Letter to an Elder Day at Whispering Pines Rehab and Nursing Center in East Haven, Connecticut.
+He distributed handwritten letters to the residents, and the local WTNH station covered the story, with Jacob officially coining the holiday on air.

-Since then, Letter to an Elder Day has gained recognition from Hallmark, USPS, and numerous national holiday calendars.
-Though not an official public holiday, the observance continues to grow each year, with over 10,000 people participating across schools, workplaces, community events, and homes.
+Since then, Letter to an Elder Day has gained recognition from the United States Postal Service, Hallmark, the Kelly Clarkson Show, and numerous national holiday calendars.
+The observance continues to grow each year, with people participating across schools, workplaces, community events, and homes.

 Timeline